Development Economics and International Studies (MA)

-There is a choice of various elective modules offered by the Institute of Economics, such as Behavioral Development Economics and Development Economics and Policy, which may vary over time.
+There is a choice of various elective modules offered by the Institute of Economics, which may vary over time.
 Students may also enroll in graduate-level courses on diverse topics of International Studies at other institutes of the Faculty, such as courses on human rights, as well as in graduate-level courses offered by the School of Business, Economics, and Society in Nuremberg.

 The DEIS programme requires the completion of: